AkashDhiman/django-app/README.md

 ## Other Information

-- test 1 is completed with the execution of code other/xml-to-sqlite.py
-- test 2 and 3's result can be seen while running the server and visiting `127.0.0.1:8000/posts/`
 - The code has been design to avoid xss attack by using bleach, during rendering of html content
 - /posts/search/ is another url that provides search functionality, it works by redirecting to index and doesn't display the posts